 What next?

-Further your Purview knowledge by registering to attend our webinar “Securing the AI Frontier with Microsoft Purview DSPM” at 10:00 on Thursday 12th March.
+Further your Purview knowledge by listening to our on-demand webinar “Securing the AI Frontier with Microsoft Purview DSPM”

-During this hour webinar we will be covering how to protect sensitive data as your teams adopt Copilot and Generative AI.
-You’ll be hearing from Microsoft’s Security & Compliance Solution Engineer Karim Fayad, who will cover:
+During this hour webinar we cover how to protect sensitive data as your teams adopt Copilot and Generative AI.
+You’ll hear from Microsoft’s Security & Compliance Solution Engineer Karim Fayad, who covered:

 - Why traditional security models fall short for AI